 - Available to undergraduate and graduate students for credit (three credit hours).

-- Undergrad prerequisite is FIN 3510.
-Students are encouraged to take FIN 4530.
+- Undergraduate prerequisite is FIN 3510.
+You are encouraged to take FIN 4530.

-- Enrollment limited to 10 to 15 students.
+- Enrollment is limited to between 10 and 15 students.

-- Students encouraged to take class for two or more semesters.
+- You are encouraged to take the class for two or more semesters.